irinaverse/TheSmallestANN/README.md

 ## The Smallest Artificial Neural Network in the World

-I've transformed my AI-education into a philosophical playground.
+I've transformed my AI-education into a philosophical one.

 Philosophy literally means love of knowledge and wisdom.